A Heuristic for Matrix Product State Simulation of Out-of-Equilibrium Dynamics of Two-Dimensional Quantum Spin Systems: Contributions

 \section{Contributions}

-S.M. designed the rescaling heuristic, developed the MPS simulator, and ran the MPS simulations.
+S.M. designed the rescaling heuristic, developed the TFIM MPS simulator, and ran the 2D and 3D TFIM simulations.
+B.W. developed the XY model MPS simulator and ran the 2D XY simulations.
 K.K. developed the theoretical analysis and interpretation.
-N.A. and T.W. designed the exact simulator and ran the exact simulations for up to $6\times7$ grids.
-S.I. designed an alternative exact simulator and ran the exact simulations for up to $6\times8$ grids.
-B.V. designed the tensor network simulator and ran the exact simulations for $7\times8$ grids up to step $4$.
+N.A. and T.W. designed the exact simulator and ran exact simulations for grids up to $6\times7$.
+S.I. designed an alternative exact simulator and ran exact simulations for grids up to $6\times8$.
+B.V. designed the tensor network simulator and ran exact simulations on $7\times8$ grids up to step $4$.
 S.M., K.K., and B.W. performed the MPS analysis.
 All authors contributed to the writing of the paper.